 PDL and ESP Pharma cannot assure you that their customers will continue their current buying patterns.
-PDL's or ESP Pharma's customers may delay or defer purchasing decisions in response to the announcement of the proposed merger.
-Any such delay or deferral in purchasing decisions by such customers could have a material adverse effect on the business or operating results of PDL or ESP Pharma, regardless of whether the merger is ultimately completed.
+PDL's or ESP Pharma's customers may delay or defer purchasing decisions in response to the merger.
+Any such delay or deferral in purchasing decisions by such customers could have a material adverse effect on the business or operating results of PDL or ESP Pharma.